Report vacant property

 • Check whether your property is located in the designated neighborhood

-• Report the vacancy to the municipality no later than 6 months (from January 1, 2026).
+• Report the vacancy to the municipality after 6 months at the latest.

 • After you have submitted your report, we will invite you for an interview.